nz-rin/linear-allocator/README.md

 Use this function to resize the buffer to your needs.
 __IMPORTANT NOTE__: All pointers within the buffer will become unsafe or unaccessable since it resets the cursor and creates a new buffer

-__IMPORTANT NOTE__: All inside the buffer and pointer within the buffer will become unsafe and unaccessable

 # Copying info from the buffer
 The following functions provide a way to get copies of data
 - **clone_buffer**: